chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 - Steady-state problem
 - Displays the use of a single rotating frame (``srf``) when modeling a complex rotating geometry
 - Calculation of the power number (:math:`N_p`) using a python script
-- Use of a cluster to run simulations
+- Use of a Digital Research Alliance of Canada (Alliance) cluster to run simulations

 Locations of Files Used in the Example